owacoder/cppdatalib/README.md

    - `CPPDATALIB_DISABLE_HTTPS_IF_POSSIBLE` - To reduce dependencies, define this flag if HTTPS support is not needed for your application.
    - `CPPDATALIB_ENABLE_QT_NETWORK` - Enables the [Qt](https://www.qt.io/) network adapter, for use with the `cppdatalib::http::parser` class.
 This defines the value `qt_network_library` to be used with `CPPDATALIB_DEFAULT_NETWORK_LIBRARY`.
 The Qt source tree must be in the include path
    - `CPPDATALIB_ENABLE_POCO_NETWORK` - Enables the [POCO](https://pocoproject.org/) network adapter, for use with the `cppdatalib::http::parser` class.
 This defines the value `poco_network_library` to be used with `CPPDATALIB_DEFAULT_NETWORK_LIBRARY`.
 The "Poco" source tree must be in the include path

+For best space savings, do the following before including `cppdatalib.h`:

+    #define CPPDATALIB_OPTIMIZE_FOR_NUMERIC_SPACE
+    #undef CPPDATALIB_ENABLE_ATTRIBUTES
+    #define CPPDATALIB_DISABLE_TEMP_STRING

+For best compatibility and time savings, do the following before including `cppdatalib.h`:

+    #undef CPPDATALIB_OPTIMIZE_FOR_NUMERIC_SPACE
+    #define CPPDATALIB_ENABLE_ATTRIBUTES
+    #undef CPPDATALIB_DISABLE_TEMP_STRING

+Some features do require attributes, so keep that in mind when working with compile-time flags.

 Please note that custom datatypes are a work-in-progress.
 Defining custom types may work, or may not work at all.